What is “MTW”?

 Key Dates and Events

-- Early July: MPHA distributes and publishes notice of when the plan will be available, upcoming meeting dates, and how to comment.
+- Early July 2018: MPHA distributed and published notice of when the plan would be available, upcoming meeting dates, and how to comment.

 - July 20: Draft MTW Annual Plan posted to MPHA web site (this page) and made available in our offices.

 - Aug.
 15: Informational presentations held from 1 to 3 pm and 5 to 7 pm at 1815 Central Avenue in Minneapolis.

 - Aug.
 22: Public hearing following MPHA Board of Commissioners regular 1:30 pm monthly meeting at 1001 Washington Avenue North in Minneapolis.

 - Aug.
 27: Deadline for MPHA to receive public comment on the draft MTW Annual Plan.